-- 50% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.
+- At least 50% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

-- 50% of program graduates are admitted to a supervised practice program within 12 months of graduation.
+- Of program graduates who apply to a supervised practice program, at least 50% are admitted within 12 months of graduation.

-- At least 80% of DI Directors will indicate an overall “3” (average) or higher rating on a survey assessing satisfaction with graduates’ preparation for supervised practice.
+- At least 80% of DI Directors will indicate an overall “3” (average) or higher rating on a survey evaluating graduates’ performance in supervised practice.

 2. The program will prepare graduates to engage in lifelong service to the community and profession through emphasis, encouragement and provision of guidance in relation to community and professional service activities relevant to the profession of dietetics.

-- At least 80% of DPD students will complete one or more community or professional service activities each year that are relevant to the profession of dietetics.
+- At least 80% of graduates will complete one or more community or professional service activities each year that are relevant to the profession of dietetics.

 - At least 80% of graduates will indicate “strongly agree” or “agree” with respect to the overall preparation for community and professional service they received at HSU.

-- At least 80% of DPD students will indicate “strongly agree” or “agree” to receiving encouragement and guidance from the dietetics faculty in the areas of community and professional service.
+- At least 80% of graduates will indicate “strongly agree” or “agree” to receiving encouragement and guidance from the dietetics faculty in the areas of community and professional service.